Donor Impact

-Maggy Lehenbauer Memorial Graduate Scholarship
+Maggy Lehenbauer Memorial Graduate Scholarship, by EXP Services

 We are thrilled to announce the launch of the Maggy Lehenbauer Memorial Graduate Scholarship for Master of Landscape Architecture (MLA) students.
 This award is not just an honor—it is a heartfelt tribute to the late Maggy Lehenbauer, whose profound impact on the field of landscape architecture continues to inspire us all.